Daytime Sleepiness – Finding the Cause

 Excessive daytime sleepiness affects at least 20% of the population and identifying the underlying cause can often prove difficult.
 While it may be tempting for a doctor to diagnose Idiopathic Hypersomnia in cases of excessive daytime sleepiness of unknown cause this does a gross disservice to the many patients that in fact do not meet the clinical definition of Idiopathic Hypersomnia.

 Idiopathic Hypersomnia is a neurological disorder diagnosed by identifying key clinical features and by a thorough exclusion process.
-Unfortunately, a lack of awareness and proper understanding of what these key clinical features are and a less than thorough exclusion process results in misdiagnosis and unnecessary prescription of stimulant medications.
-It also results in the underlying cause remaining unidentified and untreated.
+Unfortunately, a lack of awareness and proper understanding of what these key clinical features are and a less than thorough exclusion process can result in misdiagnosis and unnecessary prescription of stimulant medications.
+It can also result in the underlying cause remaining unidentified and untreated.

 "Idiopathic hypersomnia is probably one of the most frequently overdiagnosed sleep disorders because there is a tendency to classify in this category all hypersomnias that do not fit the criteria of either narcolepsy or the sleep apnea syndrome.
 Indeed, the difficulty does not stem from disorders of excessive daytime sleepiness, such as narcolepsy or the obstructive sleep apnea syndrome, which are identified easily by their clinical and polysomnographic features; instead, it comes from other disorders associated with excessive daytime sleepiness that require more sophisticated investigation or that still are delineated insufficiently both clinically and polysomnographically.”– Professor Michel Billiard 5